ProcessMaker/package-skeleton/README.md

-# BPM Package Skeleton
+# Spark Package Skeleton
 This package provides the necessary base code to start the developing a package in ProcessMaker 4.

 ## Installation
-* Use `composer require processmaker/pm4-package-skeleton` to install the package.
+* Use `composer require processmaker/spark-package-skeleton` to install the package.
 * Use `php artisan package-skeleton:install` to install generate the dependencies.

 ## Navigation and testing